 Heron's Formula Calculator

-If you are wondering how to calculate the area of a triangle knowing its three sides, you're at a right place – this Heron's formula calculator can do it in no time.
-Simply type in your given values – e.g. triangle sides - and our tool will show you the answer.
-If you are curious about Heron's area formula, you will read about it below.
-Also, the Heron's formula proofs may be found there, so keep scrolling to find out more about this useful, but not so well-known, formula.
+If you are wondering how to calculate the area of a triangle knowing its three sides, you're in the right place – this Heron's formula calculator can do it in no time.
+Simply type in your values – e.g., triangle side lengths – and our tool will show you the answer.

 Heron's area formula: equation for the area of triangle with 3 sides given

-s is the semiperimeter – half of triangle perimeter:
+where is the semiperimeter – half of the triangle perimeter:

 However, other forms of this formula exist – if you don't want to calculate the semiperimeter by hand, you can use the formula with side lengths only: